oobabooga/text-generation-webui/extensions/openai/README.md

 | logprobs | - | ignored |

 defaults are mostly from openai, so are different.
 I use the openai defaults where I can and try to scale them to the webui defaults with the same intent.

+### Models

+This has primarily been tested with Alpaca & Vicuna kin, ie. Instruction Following models.
+If you test with other models please let me know how it goes.

 ### Applications